Skip to content

 Connection

-• The keypad connects via Plug and Play (PnP); no additional driver installation is required.
+• The keypad connects via Plug and Play (PnP), so no additional driver installation is required

 Keypad setup